pearcej/cpp4python/_sources/IntroCpp/introduction.rst

     -  Loops

-Once we have the basics of C++ behind us we will move on to look at the features of C++ that are both unique and powerful:
+Once we have the basics of C++ behind us we will move on to look at the additonal useful features of C++ including:

     -  Functions and their parameters